Fever in Children

 What Medicines should I Give My Child for Fever?

-Use medication only if your child’s temperature is above 37.5 degrees Celsius and preferably if your child is feeling discomfort from the fever.
+Use Paracetamol only if your child’s temperature is above 37.5 degrees Celsius and preferably if your child is feeling discomfort from the fever.
 Be sure to administer the correct dosage of medication according to your child’s weight every 4 to 6 hourly.

 Are There Other Ways to Bring Down a Fever?